 Results 1–10 of 54 for "Psychology Topic"X related to "How do parents matter?
 Let us count the..."
-Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Emotional health (5)Teens (5)Human rights (4) 44 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Ethics (3)Trauma (3)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 54 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (6)Stress (6)Teens (5)Aging (3) 45 more... [+] Alzheimer's (3)Children (3)Disability (3)Human rights (3)Trauma (3)Violence (3)Women & men (3)Workplace issues (3)Education (2)Environment (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Sport & exercise (2)Testing issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Suicide (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 54 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 2.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 3.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 4.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Links to tips on communicating with your kids, and more.Psychology Topic 4.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)5.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 6.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
-While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 7.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 7.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 8.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
 Includes resilience tips for teens and communication tips for parents.Psychology Topic 9.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
 Learn more about APA research and where to get help.Psychology Topic 10.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 54 for "Psychology Topic"X related to "How do parents matter?
 Let us count the..."